-A new product could allow people to conduct their own eye tests at home.
+A new product could allow people to conduct their own eye tests at home

 EyeQue are seeking funding on Indiegogo, where they have raised more than 475 percent of their goal.
 The VisionCheck is also available for pre-order through the company website.
-Costs start at USD 60.
+Costs start at €54 ($60).
 At Springwise, we have covered a number of other innovations that help people perform tasks that used to require experts.
-These have included headphones that let users test their own hearing and a printer that lets users print out their own Braille.
+These have included headphones that allow users to test their own hearing and a printer that can print out a user’s own Braille.